Poverty and Economic Mobility in Houston

 Americans live in poverty.

-In 2021, the poverty rate was 6.8% in Fort Bend, 16.4% in Harris, and 11.4% in Montgomery County.
+In 2023, the poverty rate was 9% in Fort Bend, 16% in Harris, and 11% in Montgomery County.
 In Houston’s three-county region, the poverty rate is consistently lowest in Fort Bend County and highest in Harris County.
+Nearly 924,000 Houston-area residents lived below the poverty line in 2023.

 Over the last decade, poverty rates in each Houston-area county steadily declined from 2010 to a decade-low in 2019, before ticking back up in 2021.
-Between 2010 and 2019, the share of people living below the poverty line fell by 2.8 percentage points in Fort Bend, 5.6 points in Harris, and 2.6 points in Montgomery counties.
-However, between 2019 and 2021, poverty rates increased by half a percentage-point in Fort Bend, 1.3 points in Harris, and 2.3 points in Montgomery counties.
+Between 2010 and 2019, the share of people living below the poverty line fell by 2.8 percentage points in Fort Bend, 3.6 points in Harris, and 2.6 points in Montgomery counties.
+Between 2021 and 2023, poverty rates remained flat in Harris County, fluctuated in Montgomery County but ultimately ticked down by nearly one point, and increased 2.1 percentage points in Fort Bend County.

-While the percentage of Houston-area residents who live in poverty is lower in 2021 than in 2010, the number of people living in poverty has increased during this period.
-The number of people living in poverty increased by 4,421 (8%) in Fort Bend County, 6,126 (1%) in Harris County, and 20,386 (38%) in Montgomery County.
-Nearly 900,000 Houston-area residents lived below the poverty line in 2021.
+While the percentage of Houston-area residents who live in poverty is lower in 2023 than in 2010, the number of people living in poverty has increased during this period.
+As of 2023, the number of people living in poverty was 81,000 in Fort Bend County, 767,000 in Harris County, and 76,000 in Montgomery County.

 Houston-area residents live below the poverty line.